talhar123456/reproducible-singlecell-analysis/README.md

 - **Reproducibility Guidelines**: Offer detailed reproducibility guidelines to help users replicate the results effectively.
 - **Community Support**: Engage with the community to provide support and address issues that users may face.
 - **Version Control**: Use version control for both code and dependencies to ensure consistency and reproducibility.

+## Reference

+For further information, please refer to the original paper: ["Dictionary Learning for Integrative, Multimodal, and Scalable Single-Cell Analysis"](https://doi.org/10.1038/s41587-023-01767-y).

 ## Acknowledgments